-NEA stands for Non-Examination Assessment although most people would still consider it to be coursework and that is what it continues to be called.
+NEA stands for Non-Examination Assessment, although most people would still consider it to be coursework and that is what it continues to be called.
 You prepare for and work to produce the NEA throughout your course but the final project must be fully submitted by the 31st of March in the year you are sitting your examination.
-Oxford Open Learning tutors will help you prepare for, mark and carry out initial moderation of your NEA.
+Oxford Open Learning tutors will help you prepare for, mark and carry out initial marking of your NEA.

 If you are studying AQA A Level English Language, English Literature or History or GCSE English, then your subject has an NEA component and the way you book your exams is different from any other subject.